In this guide I explain the government’s furlough leave scheme.

 Agreement to be placed on furlough leave

 Unless the employment contract allows for the employer to place employees on temporary leave, employees must agree to being furloughed.
 Employees are likely though to agree given the alternative scenario such as redundancy.
+Employers must confirm to employees that they have been furloughed and keep written records for five years.

 If the employer is varying the contracts of twenty or more employees the employer will need to carry out appropriate collective consultation obligations,